- If the last few decades have shown us anything, it’s that macroeconomic developments are characteristically volatile.

 Diversification

-After over two decades in banking, through the ups and downs of the early noughties, Guharoy is chiefly focused on future-proofing the new generation of trade finance.
+After over two decades in banking, through the ups and downs of the early noughties, Suchi Guharoy is chiefly focused on future-proofing the new generation of trade finance.

 Risk mitigation and effective compliance are at the centre of Surecomp’s ethos.
 It is forwardly focused on diversifying and supporting smaller stakeholders through the scaling up of deep-tier supply chains.